Secure Your Personal Area Network

 Read more: What is a complex and unique password?

 When using a Personal Area Network in a home office environment always configure a separate network for the IoT devices, printers, and any other connected devices.
 This segmentation of networks can prevent a successful attack from becoming a complete security nightmare.
 Most modern wireless home routers offer this functionality.

 Bluesnarfing is not a new type of attack, but it’s no less vicious than other types of attacks.
 Use the typical preventative Bluetooth tactics to fight Bluesnarfing, remember it’s another type of Bluetooth attack.
 In addition, never accept pairing requests that you are not expecting.
 In your phone settings, require user approval for all connection requests.

 One note: When pairing a new device for the first time ensure you are in a private area.
 Don’t pair new devices in a public setting.
-First time pairing is when initial authentication and approval occurs.
+First-time pairing is when initial authentication and approval occur.
 These processes are vulnerable to malicious interception and man-in-the-middle-attacks.

 Let’s Sum it Up

 It’s up to you to secure your Personal Area Network.
 Some security challenges are due to a lack of user awareness.
 Always be aware of your surroundings and if you detect abnormal activity or anything that indicates a possible attack, immediately disconnect all devices from your network.
 Even on cell phones, it is important to maintain up-to-date anti-virus software.

 Always purchase IoT devices from trusted manufacturers.
 Never use default passwords.
 In a home office environment always segment your PAN from your household wireless network.
 Especially in public, do not connect a device for the first time, and do not accept connection requests.
 Always turn off services you are not using, including Wi-Fi, Bluetooth, location services, and use Airplane Mode when appropriate.